Best Online Master’s in Finance 2024

 - Personal financial advisors

-The Bureau of Labor Statistics (BLS) reports that financial managers earned a median annual salary of $139,790 per year in 2021, while business and financial operations occupations earned $76,850.
-Financial and investment analysts earned a median salary of $95,080 in 2021, and personal financial advisors had a median salary of $95,390.
+The Bureau of Labor Statistics (BLS) reports that financial managers earned a median annual salary of $156,100 in 2023, while business and financial operations occupations

 The BLS also provides data on the projected growth of careers related to finance.
 For example, financial managers are expected to grow 17% over the next 10 years.